OPN Selected for Coolidge

 In March, the Cedar Rapids Community School District Board unanimously selected OPN Architects to build the new Coolidge Elementary School.
-The future of the Facilities Master Plan and how it will be addressed beyond this step, however, remains reliant on whether or not SAVE will be extended in the legislative session.
+The future of the Facility Master Plan and how it will be addressed beyond this step, however, remains reliant on whether or not SAVE will be extended in the legislative session.
 The extension of SAVE would open the way for the next steps: community and staff input, design, bidding, and construction.

 Celebrating its 40th anniversary this year, OPN Architects has a diverse portfolio of recognizable work in the Cedar Rapids metro area and Corridor, including the Cedar Rapids Public Library, Paramount Theatre and Theatre Cedar Rapids restorations, Cedar Rapids Convention Complex, Federal Courthouse, Hancher Auditorium, and projects currently under construction such as the new Marion YMCA and the Dr. Percy and Lileah Harris Building for Linn County’s Public Health and Child & Youth Development departments.

 Founded in 1979, OPN Architects has grown to a firm of more than 110 designers with four studios in Iowa and Wisconsin.
 A multi-disciplinary firm with a varied body of work, OPN’s practice has always included spaces for learning for area school districts such as College Community, Linn-Mar, Marion, Iowa City, and dozens more throughout the state in addition to work on all of the Iowa Board of Regents’ campuses and many private colleges.
 Education projects represent 40 percent of OPN’s practice annually.
 With 40 years of educational experience in the Midwest, OPN Architects approaches the design of schools efficiently to create successful, high-performance academic and student-centered environments.
 OPN designs schools for the future, not just today.